 Glue Stick Crayons

-You can also melt crayons in silicon shape pans to create new usable crayons.
+You can also melt crayons in silicone shape pans to create new usable crayons.
 Be sure to just melt them enough in the oven, don’t burn them.
 To avoid spilling the hot wax, simply shut off the oven and let them cool in there before removing.
+Get the full melted crayon tutorial.

 Similar to the canvas project, you can hot glue peeled crayons onto a pumpkin and melt them going down the pumpkin for a no carving decoration.
 Be sure to keep the dryer on low, and use a white pumpkin for the best color outcome.